Monday, December 26, 2022

 It was hot, so we didn't take the beasts for a walk until late.
 It was really nice later as the sun began to set and the temperature began to drop.

-The days between Xmas and new year are quiet days, actually, really lovely quiet.
+The days between Xmas and New Year are quiet days, actually, really lovely quiet.
 That is what defines holidays, after all, a lovely relaxing time with things to do of your choosing.

 The sun shone.